CodingBobby/codingbobby.github.io/uses.md

 Could be superseded, but it still handles most of my work easily; the display is bad though, so I'm often connecting it to my monitor; due to my ultimate power, I recently managed to brick the internal SSD so it got a replacement.

 - **even older *Huawei P9* phone:**
-I'm not a phone-guy and with some manual optimisations it works fine after almost 6 years, so I don't expect to need anything new in the future and I will only get a replacement when the phone is physically broken; the only Google-app left on it is the play store, everything else (not much) is open source and/or carefully selected.
+I'm not a phone-guy and with some manual optimisations it works fine after almost 6 years, so I don't expect to need anything new in the future and I will only get a replacement when the phone is physically broken; the only Google-app left on it is the play store, everything else (not much) is open source and/or carefully selected. **UPDATE:** A friend offered me to take his *iPhone 13* when he got the new *15*, and now it looks like I have accidentally fully switched to Apple.
+I said yes because the Huawei's battery became really weak and I was about to get a replacement (for which I would have to open the phone myself etc.) and using his (not so) old phone instead of buing a new one in another year or two was a no-brainer.
+This way I didn't produce any waste.

 - **Linux / Windows desktop:**
-Very outdated hardware on a µATX board with an *AMD* 6-core processor from before the *Ryzen* era, the arguably prettiest GPU ever made (*XFX R9 280X DD*) and (for my applications) mediocre 16 GB DDR3; the machine is a custom build with a black and light green design; it runs *Windows 10* and *Manjaro (Ornara, KDE Plasma)* in dual-boot; obviously prefer the Linux partition but often I need Windows for the special programs.
+Very outdated hardware on a µATX board with an *AMD* 6-core processor from before the *Ryzen* era, the arguably prettiest GPU ever made (*XFX R9 280X DD*) and (for my applications) mediocre 16 GB DDR3; the machine is a custom build with a black and light green design; it runs *Windows 10* and *Manjaro (Ornara, KDE Plasma)* in dual-boot; obviously prefer the Linux partition but often I need Windows for the special programs. **UPDATE:** It looks like the GPU has died after almost 11 years.
+Because of that, I can't see anything (the CPU has no graphics output) so that I'm now practically Windows-free!
+Yay but also nay, as I sometimes have to boot up Windows for special software.
+I tried installing it via Bootcamp on my Mac, but somehow the drive partitioning was not successful.
+So I'm probably getting another laptop sooner or later -- I'll be looking for a used ThinkPad.
+The mainboard of my old PC seems to have it's problems as well, so replacing the GPU only is not the best solution.

 - **27" *LG* monitor:**
 Okay-ish display with usable colour accuracy (99% sRGB) for photo editing.